Trade Privacy Notice

 You do not need to pay a fee for exercising your rights.
 We are required to respond within one month unless there are reasons why it will take longer to collect the information you requested.
 If that is the case, we will inform you.
 In some cases, we will require you to provide proof of your identity if we are unable to confirm your identity through other information we hold about you.
 This is required to ensure the security of the personal information we hold and to meet our legal obligations.

-When changes are made to this notice the date released will always be listed below.
+When changes are made to this notice, it will be noted.
+The date the update was released will always be listed below.